pedrohenriquecordeiro/breweries-case/infra/readme.md

 ## Overview

-The infra codebase provisions and configures the foundational cloud and Kubernetes infrastructure required to run data pipelines, orchestrate workflows and manage analytics workloads.
+The infrastructure codebase provisions and configures the foundational cloud and Kubernetes infrastructure required to run data pipelines, orchestrate workflows and manage analytics workloads.
 It leverages Terraform for declarative infrastructure management and Kubernetes manifests/Helm charts for deploying and configuring platform components such as Apache Airflow and the Spark Operator.

 ## Codebase Breakdown